jhpce-jhu/jhpce_mkdocs/docs/slurm/slurm-faq.md

     You can see which groups you belong to with the `groups` command.

-    You can see which group you need to belong to by looking for the partition in question in the file /etc/slurm/partitions.conf
+    You can see which group you need to belong to by looking for the partition in question in the file `/etc/slurm/partitions.conf`

+    If you feel like you were not included in a group in error, ask the PI to contact bitsupport@lists.jh.edu asking us to add you.

 ### Job violates accounting/QOS policy